jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

 - HDInsight is Microsoft Azure's implementation of Hadoop, Spark, and supporting big-data tools
 - The Azure Portal makes it easy to create and configure HDInsight Hadoop clusters running Windows or Linux
+- Hive can be used on HDInsight Hadoop clusters to query and analyze data
 - An HDInsight Hadoop cluster can perform MapReduce operations coded in Python or other languages
 - HDInsight clusters should be deleted when they're not being used to avoid unnecessary charges